COSC3020/brute-force-sorting-noahvogt1/README.md

 The runtime complexity of the algorithm is N!, this is because you will run through every permutation of the list at worst case and N!/2 on average case which is still N!.
 The best case for me would be a list that is already sorted because it would pass the first test to see if it is sorted.
-The worst case
+The worst case is when the list is in reverse order and would produce an N! runtime.
+This would become more of a probability if I were to randomly generate permutations, this is because at any given time there is a $1/{N!}$ chance of finding the correct list.
+This is hard to translate to a complexity but it would be about N!.